ayydany/ayydany.github.io/source/_posts/post-void.md

 {% asset_img gametime.png time %}

-Small disclaimed, I am reviewing a game I played almost 2 years ago with only 90 minutes clocked in.
+Small disclaimer, I am reviewing a game I played almost 2 years ago with only 90 minutes clocked in.
 This is just a note so that you should ***NOT*** and ***NEVER*** take into consideration what I write in here.
 Especially if it's going to lead you to either buy or play something.
 I have a very niche taste in stuff, you could say.

 With that said, what a trip that was from what I remember.
 For started that got me into the game originally was the visuals, mixed in with the fast-paced retro FPS gameplay.
 Man, what a sucker I am for retro FPS games.
 This one looked excellent from the trailer, seemed like a quick play (which I take into consideration a lot these days) and it's dirt cheap (just 2.99 :RiMoneyEuroCircleLine:) in my country, probably cheaper in yours.